Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Mock Catalog for Lensed GWs

-Overall, double-image systems account for 91.5\% of all multiple-image events.
-Conversely, quadruple-image systems are scarcer, and the complete detection of all four images proves difficult, posing new challenges for future identification algorithms.
 Furthermore, lensed events significantly lensed by subhalos exhibit notable detection rates; specifically, the ET+CE network is predicted to detect approximately 110 subhalo-dominated multi-image events annually.
 These events carry the distinct imprint of small-scale dark matter substructures.
 Historically, such perturbations have been difficult to identify in electromagnetic observations due to the finite size of background sources.
 However, the point-like nature of GW sources renders them highly sensitive probes for detecting these perturbations.
 The accumulation of such a statistical sample would provide unprecedented constraints on the abundance of low-mass dark matter halos and offer a stringent test of the Cold Dark Matter (CDM) paradigm.

 Moreover, the detection of central images ($N^{\mathrm{CI}}$), although rare ($\sim 20\,\mathrm{yr}^{-1}$ for $N^{\mathrm{CI}}_3$), represents a unique scientific opportunity.
 The predicted yield of such events in the 3G era will allow us to directly probe the mass distribution in the innermost regions of galaxies, potentially distinguishing between cuspy (NFW-like) and cored density profiles.